 Activating it on your PC or laptop gives you the peace of mind that you’re safe, regardless of whatever updates Microsoft comes up with.

 Microsoft allows for the use of Microsoft 10 without activation.
 However, users will be required to activate the OS once the trial period expires.
 While failure to activate won’t affect the PC or laptop running, it will limit some features.
 You can continue to use Windows 10 without activation.

 For how long can I use Windows 10 without a key?

 You can use an unactivated Windows 10 for one month after installation without any restrictions.

-Once the one-month grace period expires, you’ll need to activate the OS with a product key to avoid using Windows 10 with limited features.
+Once the one-month grace period expires, you must activate the OS with a product key to avoid using it with limited features.

 The Activate Windows watermark will appear immediately after your free trial period concludes.